Group Members

 EPSRC Undergraduate Vacation Internship Summer

-Holly Haworth, Edinburgh University, 2020-2021
+Holly Haworth, University of Edinburgh, 2020-2021

-Keira Farmer, Edinburgh University, 2020-2021
+Keira Farmer, University of Edinburgh, 2020-2021

 Alex Parker (MSc) Modelling Polymeric Materials in Internally Ordered Biofluids, Loughborough University, 2019-2020